Faisal-f-rehman/10538828_RoboConVision/README.md

 <br>

 + Aligning the camera option, helps aligning the game board with the camera frame.
-This is a necessary process and is achieved by placing and moveing the game board and camera until all circles of the board fits within the grid boxes.
+This is a necessary process and is achieved by placing and moving the game board and camera until all circles of the board fits within the grid boxes.

 <br>